The Opportunity – Human Resources Manager

 Key area 1: Human Resource Management

-- Administer and monitor the recruitment process and system for the country office (manage the workforce planning by working closely with department heads) initial screening of applicants’ CVs, initial short listing of candidates, scheduling interviews, ensuring standard job descriptions, job advertisements, setting and preparing rejection letters for applicants not selected, help in setting criteria for selection, etc.).
+• Managing the recruitment process and system for the country office (manage the workforce planning by working closely with department heads), supporting the HR team to conduct initial screening of applicants’ CVs, initial short listing of candidates, scheduling interviews, ensuring standard job descriptions, job advertisements, setting and preparing rejection letters for applicants not selected, help in setting criteria for selection, etc.).

 Key Area 3: Capacity Building, Staff Development and Wellbeing: